Corporate Training 101: The Basics

 4. Blended learning

-A blended learning approach combines classroom-based training and online learning into one curriculum.
-Bringing these two methods together can create a learning experience that captures the best of each method.
+A blended learning approach combines classroom-based training and online learning into a single curriculum.
+Bringing these two methods together can create a training experience that encompasses the best of each method.

 Pros